 “In the last four years as commissioner, I’ve prioritized green space, the environment, and our quality of life.
-From eliminating Styrofoam in our parks and toxic weed killers in our waterways to mandating workforce housing downtown, we’ve got our city heading in the right direction.
+From eliminating Styrofoam in our parks and toxic weed killers that filter into Biscayne Bay to mandating workforce housing downtown, we’ve got our city heading in the right direction.

 Crime and Safety

 The safety and security of residents is our number one priority.
-2018 marked a historical low for crime in the City of Miami, down another 9% from the year prior.
-I will continue to work alongside law enforcement to draft meaningful legislation that will make our streets safer and more enjoyable for all.
+2018 marked a 50-year low for crime in the City of Miami, down another 9% from the year prior.
+I will continue to work alongside law enforcement and Mayor Francis Suarez to draft meaningful legislation that will make our streets safer and more enjoyable for all.

 Pledge 2 Vote